syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/DockedGroup/How-to-get-the-docking-group-details.md

 ---
 layout: post
-title: How to get the docking group details
+title: How to get the docking group details | WindowsForms | Syncfusion
 description: How to get the docking group details
 platform: WindowsForms
 control: DockingManager